mshockwave/portfolio/content/blog/llvm-sched-model-1.md

 +++

 Instruction scheduling is essential to modern compilers.
 It tries to hide latencies and increases the throughput of a straight line code by reordering the enclosing instructions.
-In order to do that, compilers have to know a whole bunch of information, ranging from individal instruction's latency to microarchitecture details.
+In order to do that, compilers have to know a whole bunch of information, ranging from individual instruction's latency to microarchitecture details.
 The system that describes these is called a scheduling model.
 In LLVM, a scheduling model is used by not just the instruction scheduler, but also target-specific optimizations like MachineCombiner and components like MCA (Machine Code Analyzer)[^4].
 Which makes it an important factor in performance tuning for low-level code.

 This series is about LLVM's scheduling model, how it interacts / affects other parts of LLVM and how can we fine tune this model for better performance.
 I'll cover how scheduling models are used in other part of LLVM in later posts, but in this one, I'm focusing on the scheduling model itself first, and talk about how to specify scheduling information for individual instructions.
 Let's start with a really basic example.